leomariga/ProactiveAgent/README.md

 ## What is ProactiveAgent?

-**ProactiveAgent** is an open-source Python library that wraps AI models with intelligent **proactive behavior**.
+**ProactiveAgent** is an open-source Python library that packs any AI agents with intelligent **proactive behavior**.
 Unlike traditional agents that only respond when prompted, ProactiveAgent creates AI agents that can respond on their own.
 The agents are able to:

 - **Decide when to speak** - Multi-factor decision engine determines *if* and *when* to respond
 - **Sleep intelligently** - Dynamic timing system calculates the response intervals